-Was the place of residence in 1860, 1865 and 1870 the same?
+Was the place of residence in 1860, 1865, and 1870 the same?
 A portion of Franklin County was added to Floyd County in 1870.
 I wonder if the changes in the county line between Floyd and Franklin may make it appear that the family was moving around when they were actually in the same place.

 Milla Marries a Younger Man

-Milla Susan PETERS married Gordon Washington ROOP on 1 January 1880 in Floyd County, Virginia, at her father Jordan Peters’ residence.
-The bride and groom, or whomever gave the information, were not honest about their ages.
+Milla Susan PETERS married Gordon Washington ROOP on 1 January 1880 in Floyd County, Virginia, at her father Jordan Peters’ residence.11 The bride and groom, or whoever gave the information, were not honest about their ages.
 Milla’s age was given as 20 but she had turned 23 the month before and Gordon’s age was given as 21 although he was 17 and would not turn 18 until four months later.

-Ch 1: George Washington ROOP (1880-1950) born 19 September 1880in Floyd County, Virginia.
-Note: no birth record however WWI and WWII draft cards match date seen on his death certificate.
+Ch 1: George Washington ROOP (1880-1950) born 19 September 1880in Floyd County, Virginia.13

-Ch 2: Walter Farmer ROOP (1883-1971) born 16 April 1883 in Montgomery County, Virginia.
+Ch 2: Walter Farmer ROOP (1883-1971) born 16 April 1883 in Montgomery County, Virginia.14

-Ch 4: James H. “Old Man Jim” ROOP (1887-1962) born 30 May 1887 at Snuffer’s Branch, Clear Creek, Raleigh County, West Virginia.
+Ch 4: James H. “Old Man Jim” ROOP (1887-1962) born 30 May 1887 at Snuffer’s Branch, Clear Creek, Raleigh County, West Virginia.16

 Ch 5: _____ ROOP (1890-1891) born in June 1890 in Kanawha County, West Virginia.
-She died in a house fire in 1891.
+She died in a house fire in 1891.17

 Second House Fire is Fatal